sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/2_Modules_in_Node_js/9_Local_modules.md

 1. **Names don't matter** - There's no need to use the same name for importing and exporting stuff.
 CommonJS uses a function (`require`) and an object `module` for import/export - so names don't matter.
 2. **Importing a module executes it** - A file will execute completely, if it exports something. i.e. you can't import stuff from a file without causing a full execution of that file.
 3. **Omit `.js` extension** - we can omit the `.js` extension in `require`.
 This is optional.
 4. **"Loading" a file** - `require`ing a module that exports nothing will just run the file.
 There will be no errors.
-This is also called "loading" a file, which is sometimes needed, e.g. we wish to do things in order but they are unrelated, so "exporting" doesn't make sense, but loading them from a single file is definitely better than providing multiple arguments to `node` in the correct order.
+This is also called "loading" a file, which is sometimes needed, e.g. we wish to do (void function) things in order but they are unrelated, so "exporting" doesn't make sense, but loading them from a single file is definitely better than providing multiple arguments to `node` in the correct order.
 5. **"Named" and "default" exports** - `module.exports` is the single source of exports from a file.
 So, if we need to export only one thing (a "default" export), one can directly write to it.
-But for importing multiple things, we just import an object or an array containing the things we wish to export.
-It works the same way.
+But for exporting multiple things, we just import an object or an array containing the things we wish to export.
+Imports work the same way.
 	```js
 	// mathFuncs.js
 	const add = (a, b) => a + b;